YinJC/uk-tex-faq/FAQ-oddpage.md

----
-layout: page
-title: Finding if you're on an odd or an even page
+# Finding if you're on an odd or an even page
----

 [Another question](./FAQ-marginparside.html) discusses the issue of getting `\marginpar` commands to put their output in the correct